Flight selection

 Enhancing the flight booking experience on web

-Taking my learnings from the mobile app flight selection experience, I redesigned the website's flight booking flow to improve visual hierarchy and reduce cognitive load.
+Taking my learnings from the mobile app flight selection experience, I redesigned the website's flight booking experience - the highest-traffic transactional flow - to improve visual hierarchy and reduce cognitive load.

 Customer interviews with frequent travellers revealed multiple issues with the current flight selection experience: